RSAHETIYA/Interactive-Devices-Final-Project/README.md

 We also learned to to efficiently have 2 raspberry pis communicate wirelessly with one another.
 While we did experiment with UDP and other network protocols, we did eventually end up going back to MQTT as it was lightweight and easy to use based on past experience.
 Further than this project that functionality can have many implications with very neat use cases.

-One thing we wish we knew at the start of the project was that our implementation of the multiplexor would not end up working.
-We spent a long time trying to get the multiplexor working and in the end had to pivot and think of a creative way to signify each key individually using a maximum of 9 GPIO outputs which corresponds to 9 LEDs that we can toggle on/off.
-If we knew that time spent on the multiplexor would be for nothing, we would have used that time to make our keys 3 dimensional rather than 2 dimensional with copper tape.
+One thing we wish we knew at the start of the project was that our implementation of the decoder would not end up working.
+We spent a long time trying to get the decoder working and in the end had to pivot and think of a creative way to signify each key individually using a maximum of 9 GPIO outputs which corresponds to 9 LEDs that we can toggle on/off.
+If we knew that time spent on the decoder would be for nothing, we would have used that time to make our keys 3 dimensional rather than 2 dimensional with copper tape.
 We believe the 3 dimensional keys would have made the user experience with our device more interactive and fun.

 Another thing we wish we knew was how important having the higher octave C note would be.
 We only had 12 keys meaning we had one key for every note in a chromatic scale, however many songs use 2 of the same note.
 We wish we would have added more keys but this was difficult due to the mpr121 sensor only having 12 inputs as well as our bottleneck on GPIO pins.